Digital life story work cover

 While the products created by this technology may be videos or photo collages, rather than traditional life story books, the therapeutic process of building a relationship with a supportive adult while reflecting on their lives will be immensely important for the young person’s self-esteem and identity.

-With an intensely practical approach, the guide takes the reader through the process of using digital technologies to carry out life story work.
+With an intensely practical approach, the guide sets out the process of using digital technologies to carry out life story work.
 It outlines a series of fun and engaging projects on which the practitioner and young person can work together, including photo collages, making soundtracks, creating cartoons, and filming guided walks.

 Clear step-by-step instructions are provided, with information and advice for those unfamiliar with the technology.